 About the trail

-The Brisbane Valley Rail Trail, or BVRT, is a off-road adventure trail that follows the disused Brisbane Valley rail line from Wulkuraka, west of Ipswich, to Yarraman, west of Kilcoy.
+The Brisbane Valley Rail Trail, or BVRT, is an off-road adventure trail that follows the disused Brisbane Valley rail line from Wulkuraka, west of Ipswich, to Yarraman, west of Kilcoy.
 The BVRT provides walkers, bike riders and horse riders with a unique opportunity to experience the diverse rural landscape of the Brisbane Valley mixed with heritage-listed and historic sites while passing through some of Queensland's most unique country towns.
-With the final link between Toogoolawah and Moore completed in 2018, the BVRT is the longest rail trail in Australia, spanning 161 kilometres.
+With the final link between Toogoolawah and Moore completed in 2018, the BVRT is the longest rail trail in Australia, spanning 161km.
 Most of the trail is now an excellent compounded gravel grading that provides a relatively smooth run, although there is the odd rocky section and you should always remain vigilant on rougher areas.
 Bikes, hybrid or mountain bikes are most suitable—road bikes are not recommended.
 The section from Linville to Benarkin has a rough gravel surface with some rocky sections.
 From Linville to Blackbutt, the trail gradually rises through the Blackbutt Range, with a number of creek crossings that are moderately steep.

-History of the Brisbane Valley rail line
+History of the Brisbane Valley railway line

 The railway from Esk to Moorabool (later Kannangur then Yimbun) was developed in 1904.
 In 1908, the extension to Blackbutt was approved and work commenced that same year before Harlin, Moore and Linville opened in 1910.